Vi-Sri/VSCode_CPP_Template/README.md

-## VSCode setup for sample process with debugger setup
+## VSCode sample setup for c++ projects with CMake tooling and debugger

 - Vcpkg integration with CMake tools
 - CMakePresets setup for build process